 1. What is your immediate post-MBA professional goal?
 (50 characters).

-2. Through your résumé and recommendations, we have a clear sense of your professional path to date.
-What are your career goals over the next 3-5 years and what, in your imagination, would be your long term dream job?
+2. Through your resume and recommendations, we have a clear sense of your professional path to date.
+What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-5. Optional essay: Is there any further information that you wish to provide the Admissions Committee?
-If so, use this space to provide an explanation of any areas of concern in your academic record or your personal history.
+5. Optional essay: If you wish to provide further information or additional context around your application to the Admissions Committee, please upload a brief explanation of any areas of concern in your academic record or personal history.
+This does not need to be a formal essay.
+You may submit bullet points.
 (Max 500 Words)

 What are the biggest mistakes you can make in an MBA application?